 - if the accumulated Session-AMBR per S-NSSAI is not greater than the Slice-MBR, then the PCF provides the Authorized Session-AMBR value to the SMF for enforcement.

-- if the accumulated Session-AMBR per S-NSSAI is greater than the Slice-AMBR, then the PCF takes an action to ensure the Slice-AMBR is not surpassed.
+- if the accumulated Session-AMBR per S-NSSAI is greater than the Slice-AMBR, then the PCF begins to collect the actual bitrate report of each UPF with N6/N19 interface in the slice periodically and checks whether the actual data rate of the slice is surpassed.
+The following actions are taken by the PCF to ensure the Slice-AMBR is not surpassed:

-In addition, the PCF may have taken into account that the some PDU sessions may have UP deactivated in order to increase the Session-MBR value provided by OAM.
+- if the actual data rate of the slice does not exceed the limitation of the slice in UL/DL, the PCF may decrease the authorized Session-AMBR for new PDU sessions and the existing PDU sessions gradually.

+- if the actual data rate of the slice exceeds the limitation of the slice in UL/DL, the PCF decreases the authorized Session-AMBR for the new and the existing PDU sessions.
+The PCF may not authorize new PDU sessions and may release the existing PDU sessions with lower priority, if decreasing does not work (e.g. limited by the minimum data rate required for the least service experience, or continuously exceeding the data rate limit of the slice).

-6.20.2.1 Method 1: Same PCF selected to serve all DNNs to the same S-NSSAI.
+6.20.2.1 Method 1: Same PCF selected to serve all DNNs to the same S-NSSAI

 In this method, PCF discovery and selection are performed by the SMF as defined in TS 23.501 [2], clause 6.3.7.1, the (H-)SMF considers local policies that assigns either the same (H-)PCF in non-roaming or home-routed for all PDU sessions of a UE of a S-NSSAI in the HPLMN (KI#3) or the same the same (H-)PCF in non-roaming or home routed for all PDU sessions of all UEs of a S-NSSAI in the HPLMN (KI#5).
 Similary, the (V-)SMF considers local policies that assigns either the same V-PCF.